sweagleExpert/integrations/docker/vault/README.md

 Optional environment variables available are:

-- VAULT_DB: your vault database name

-- VAULT_DB_USER: your vault database username will be defaulted to the value you put in startVault.sh script

-- VAULT_DB_PASSWORD: your vault database password, will be defaulted to the value you put in startVault.sh script

 - DEBUG_VAULT: this is to display key/tokens values in container logs when doing init.
 The fact that variable is set to any value will activate the debugging.

+- VAULT_DB: your vault database name, dafault is `vaul`

+- VAULT_DB_HOST: your vault database host, if you don't use mysql backend in container, default is `sweagle-mysql` (container mode)

+- VAULT_DB_PORT: your vault database port, default is `3306`

+- VAULT_DB_PASSWORD: your vault database password, will be defaulted to the value you put in startVault.sh script

+- VAULT_DB_USER: your vault database username will be defaulted to the value you put in startVault.sh script

-It is recommanded to store these setting in your container orchestrator secrets.
+It is recommanded to store these setting in container secrets.

-IMPORTANT: For VAULT_DB* variables, be sure that they are in sync with what is configured in sweagle-vault container
+IMPORTANT: For VAULT_DB* variables, be sure that they are in sync with what is configured in sweagle-mysql container

 ## USE IT